patmorin/lhp/README.md

 - `tripod_colours`: This is a list of length `len(tripods)` that assigns a colour `tripod_colours[i]` in \{0,1,2,3\} to the tripod `i`.
 This is a proper colouring in the sense that, if two tripods receive the same colour then there is no edge between them in *G*.
 - `tripod_tree`: This is a list of length `len(tripods)` that encodes a 3-ary tree whose nodes are tripods.
 This tree has the property that `tripods[i][j][:-1]` (a vertical path in `t`) has no vertex adjacent to any tripod in the subtree `tripod_tree[i][j]`.
 (Leg *j* of the tripod is separated from all tripods contained in subtree *j*.)

 The `tripod_tree` can be used to obtain a width-3 tree-decomposition of the planar graph H_3 obtained from *G* by contracting each tripod.
-I can also be used to obtain a width-8 tree-decomposition of the planar graph obtained by contracting each leg of each tripod.
+It can also be used to obtain a width-8 tree-decomposition of the planar graph obtained by contracting each leg of each tripod.

 ## Demo Program